cpfaff/Open-Science-Thesis/README.md

 The Open-Science-Thesis
-[repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document packed into a logical file and folder structure that you can use a scaffold for your next writing project.
+[repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document packed into a logical file and folder structure that you can use as a scaffold for your next writing project.
 The document is thought to be forked and used for scientific thesis writing while keeping the document under version control with git and GitHub.
 The Open-Science-Thesis combines the typesetting